Tinkerforge/doc/source/Hardware/Bricks/Stepper_Brick.rst

 Two :ref:`Bricklet <product_overview_bricklets>` ports
 can be used to extend the features of this device.

-The dc motor can be powered by an external powersupply connected directly to the Brick or by the stack internal powersupply.
+The stepper motor can be powered by an external powersupply connected directly to the Brick or by the stack internal powersupply.
 If an external powersupply is connected the Brick switches automatically to this powersupply.